-If an unfortunate event happens with/without uncertainty then HDO has to respond to such events and maintain the HDO internal document for the same.
+If an unfortunate event happens with/without uncertainty, then HDO has to respond to such events and maintain the HDO internal document for the same.

 09 Trustworthiness- CIA Triad & Their Responsibilities

-SmartMedic Solution Component: Device, Tablet & Nurse Station Application
+SmartMedic Solution Components: Device, Tablet & Nurse Station Application

-Existing Security Features: SmartMedic solution uses a strong, secure communications protocol for communicating among the components.
-The ability of the SmartMedic solution ensures the confidentiality of transmitted sensitive information and transmits sensitive data only via a point-to-point dedicated channel between SmartMedic device and the Tablet, the Tablet and SmartMedic cloud application & SmartMedic Cloud application and Nurse Station Application.
+Existing Security Features: SmartMedic solution uses a strong, secure communications protocol for reliable/safe communication among the components.
+The design of the SmartMedic solution ensures the Confidentiality, Integrity & Availability of transmitted sensitive information and transmits sensitive data only via a point-to-point dedicated channel between SmartMedic device and Tablet, Tablet and Stryker cloud, Stryker cloud and Nurse Station Application.